ip0000h/flask-docker-compose/README.md

 ## About

 Docker-Flask is about Flask project organization and running it in a docker-compose containers.
-Application has a basic user model with authentication(passwords hashing), database migrations, administration interface, celery asynchronous tasks application, manage script, debug toolbar, Bootstrap starter templates.
+Application has a basic user model with authentication(passwords hashing), database migrations, administration interface, celery asynchronous tasks, manage script, debug toolbar, bootstrap starter templates.